Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows

-and impose periodic boundary conditions or homogeneous Neumann boundary conditions for simplicity.
 In the Allen--Cahn model (\ref{AC}) and the Cahn--Hilliard model (\ref{CH}), $u$ represents the concentration of one of two components in the alloy or certain phase field, and the parameter $\epsilon$ measures the interfacial width, which is small compared to the characteristic length of the laboratory scale.
 In the thin film model (\ref{MBE}), the function $u$ is the scaled height of epitaxial growth thin films in a co-moving frame.
 It is well-known that these models satisfy the energy dissipation law, since all of them can be viewed as the gradient flows with the following energy functionals respectively:

 in $L^2$ for the Allen--Cahn equation, in $H^{-1}$ for the Cahn--Hilliard equation, and